tianxing-li/Project_Logs-Analysis/README.md

 ## How to Run
 1. connect the database newsdata.sql, [Dowanload from here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
-2. unzip the package newsdata.zip and the source code in the same directory.
+2. unzip the package newsdata.zip and the source code in the same directory (/vagrant/Project_Logs-Analysis).
-3. locate the file directory
+3. locate the file directory, in the ssh `cd /vagrant` to find the shared files.
 4. using this command in the command line under the virtual machine mentioned above.
 ```
 python Proj_LogsAnalysis.py